New Haven Blues (baseball): 1909 & 1910 – New nicknames

 Before the 1910 New Haven season, Bugs Reisigl was traded by New Haven to the Davenport Prodigals of the Three-I League in exchange for George Reitz.
 However, Reitz later retired as a player, so the trade with Davenport was voided and Reisigl remained with New Haven.
 In June 1910, Reisigl was suspended for insubordination after he failed to show up for a team road trip to Hartford and did not offer an acceptable explanation in the aftermath.
 It was stated that manager Bill Carrick "has experienced considerable trouble recently with Reisigl.
 He gave him several chances to brace up, but ‘Bugs’ seemed to pay no attention to the several warnings."

 Bill Carrick had been a pitcher for the New Haven teams in 1908 and 1909, before being named as player/manager for the 1910 season.

 In 1910, the team became known as New Haven "Hens."
 New Haven continued play as members of the eight–team Class B level Connecticut State League.
 The Hens finished with an overall record of 67–55 and in fourth place, playing the season under manager Bill Carrick.
 No playoffs held and in a close race, New Haven ended the season 3.0 games behind the first place Waterbury Finnegans in the final standings.

 Before the 1911 season the Rochester Bronchos returned Reisigl to the newly named New Haven "Murlins" for the 1911 season, with New Haven now managed by Pop Foster.
 Pitching for New Haven, Reisigl led the 1911 Connecticut State League pitchers with 199 strikeouts.
 The 1911 and 1912 New Haven Murlins played the final seasons for New Haven as members of the Connecticut State League.

 The ballpark

 For their duration of play in the era, New Haven minor league teams hosted home games at the Howard Avenue Grounds.
-The site was also known as Hamilton Park, and Brewster Park.

-Hamilton Park hosted Yale University sports competitions in the 19th century and served as the first home field for Yale's football team.
-The Yale football team played as the site from 1870 until Yale Field was established in the 1880s.

-The park also hosted horse races in the era.
-Hamilton Park was first was home to baseball in 1875 when the New Haven Elm Citys of the major league National Association hosted home games at the park.
-The ballpark was located at Whalley Avenue and West Park Avenue in New Haven, Connecticut.